substrate-system/button/README.md

 ## Use

-You will need to set a name for this custom element with the static method `define`.
+You can set a name for this custom element with the static method `define`.
 To use the default name, `substrate-button`, just import and call `.define()`.